 - Don’t be lazy.
 Get down and move the ladder closer to what you’re working on instead of overreaching which can lead to loss of balance and a fall.

-- NEVER use a metal ladder when working near or around power lines.
+- Always look up to see what’s above before moving your ladder and NEVER use a metal ladder when working near or around power lines.

-Santa still has some work to do but all the elves and everyone else seem to be responding well to the changes especially since no one wants to see the workshop shut down.
-Tuesday: On the Sixth Day.
+Santa still has some work to do but all the elves seem to be responding well to the changes especially since no one wants to see the workshop shut down.
+Thanks for all your help!